What do I need to know before moving to Pyeongtaek?

 - What should I pack when moving to Pyeongtaek?

-- What are healthcare services like in Pyeongtaek?
+- What is life like in Pyeongtaek?

 - What are medical services in Pyeongtaek like?